-Code written in a generic format like that, with some parts in italic, some in square brackets, is sometimes called a syntax chart because it's not showing you, literally, what to type.
-Rather, it's showing the syntax (format) of the code.
-Here is how information is presented in such a syntax chart:
+Code written in a generic format like that, with some parts in italic, some in square brackets, is sometimes called a syntax chart because it's not showing you,

-- " The code is case-sensitive, meaning you must type import and as using all lowercase letters, as shown. - " Anything in italics is a placeholder for information you should supply in your own code.
-For example, in your code, you would replace modulename with the name of the module you want to import.

-- " Anything in square brackets is optional, so you can type the command with or without the part in square brackets. - " You never type the square brackets in your code because they are not part of the Python language.
+- >> The code is case-sensitive, meaning you must type import and as using all lowercase letters, as shown. - Anything in italics is a placeholder for information you should supply in your own code.
+For example, in your code, you would replace modulename with the name of the module you want to import. - Anything in square brackets is optional, so you can type the command with or without the part in square brackets. - >> You never type the square brackets in your code because they are not part of the Python language.
 They are used only to indicate optional parts in the syntax.